ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 2. ADDED More Camp Idles for Wyll and Astarion.
 3. ADDED Records, and MCM-powered stat tracking mod.
 4. Corrected the load order for Cahoots Feats Overhaul, so you should have the right Ritual Caster now.
 Respec if necessary.
-5. Changed the load order for Chiz's animal summon spells so you get cooler animal summons.
+5. ~~Changed the load order for Chiz's animal summon spells so you get cooler animal summons.~~ JK this load order was already right Chiz made me freak out for no reason.
 6. Updated 12 mods.
 7. Reduced the nerfs to the Mizora Reward eldritch blast add-ons.
 Generally the DC will be your save DC -2 (instead of -4), except Deteriorating Blast and Bewitching Blast which is DC -3.
 Lance of Lethargy has a Constitution save now.
 Removed a dumb mistake I made with Mizora's Rewards that broke the eldritch glaive completely.